pucelle/lupos/README.md

 **lupos** is a framework to support component-based programming in TypeScript.

+It solves two problems in web system programming, which can't be solved by experience or design:

+- Observing data changes - by TypeScript aot analysis
+- Efficiently update after data changes - by pre-compiling template literal

-Currently it serves project [lupos.js](https://github.com/pucelle/lupos.js), and will serve [lupos.paint](https://github.com/pucelle/lupos.paint) in the future.
+Currently it serves project [lupos.js](https://github.com/pucelle/lupos.js), and will serve [lupos.paint](https://github.com/pucelle/lupos.paint) later.